 - Direct contact with the fluids secreted by the blisters of an infected person.

-This virus is capable of staying alive in the blisters on the skin for up to three days.
+This virus is capable of staying alive on surfaces for up to three days.
 A child is more likely to be exposed to the virus in a daycare or in school.

-Plus, the incubation period of the virus in our bodies can take anywhere from 3-7 days.
+In addition, the incubation period of the virus in the body can span from three to seven days.
 You won’t know you have the virus until that time passes.

 Coxsackievirus treatment and prevention

-There is no cure, or specific treatment for the sickness.
+There’s no cure or specific treatment for the sickness.
 With time, your body will naturally defend itself and fight it off.
-But that doesn’t mean there aren’t any methods of prevention or treatment for coxsackievirus to help you avoid it or deal with it faster.

 Medicines for coxsackievirus